Venezuela sources: Talks to break deadlock set to resume

 Alfredo Romero of the prisoner rights group Foro Penal said many had been living in Venezuela for years and didn’t even know each other.
 None was ever charged.
 His group estimates that there are more than 700 political prisoners still in Venezuela.

 “We welcome the release today of 59 Colombians, who were in arbitrary detention for almost 3 years,” the U.N.
-High Commisioner for Human Rights said on Twitter.
+High Commissioner for Human Rights said on Twitter.

 “It is a positive sign that the Govt is fulfilling the human rights commitments” made during Bachelet’s recent visit.
 “We look forward to more releases in coming days.”